iptv-org/iptv/FAQ.md

 In the "daily update", the stream with the best supported resolution will be considered "priority" over other lower resolution streams of the same channel.

-In addition, we do not recommend using "chunks.m3u8" for consistency reasons.
+Note: We do not accept the use of tokens, because they only work for a short time, which will end up in permanent offline (see [discussion](https://github.com/iptv-org/iptv/discussions/8838)).
+We also do not recommend using "chunks.m3u8", a other file type, for consistency reasons.

 Based on [#1916](https://github.com/iptv-org/iptv/issues/1916) and [#5952](https://github.com/iptv-org/iptv/discussions/5952).